Fanny Susan Copeland: Marriage and early career

 She became Fanny S. Copeland Barkwort when she married the 36-year-old John Edmund Barkworth when she was 22; he was a professor of music.
 The marriage broke up in 1908, by which time they had three children: Ralph, Harold and Lilian.
 They divorced in 1912 and Copeland left music and began writing.

 World War I and Yugoslavia

-By the 1910s she already spoke German, Italian, French, Danish, Norwegian, Latin, Slovenian, Serbian, and was capable of translating Bulgarian and Russian.
+By the 1910s she already spoke German, Italian, French, Danish, Norwegian, Latin, Slovenian, Serbian, Croatian, and was capable of translating Bulgarian and Russian.
 Copeland worked on the Yugoslav Committee and the Serbian Press in London from 1915 to 1919.
 She worked as a translator for Ante Trumbić and the Kingdom of Serbs, Croats and Slovenes and as his personal secretary at the Paris Peace Conference.
 Copeland then began to work in the English department at the Faculty of Arts, at the University of The Kingdom of Serbs, Croats and Slovenes in Ljubljana.
 She began this role in 1921.
 Over the next 50 years the role expanded until Copeland had lectured to over 5000 students.